MegaGlest/megaglest-source/docs/README.compiling-linux.txt

 If the configure script can't find some of the libraries, make sure that you also have the -dev packages installed that some distributions provide.

-At this point I'd like to thank all the authors of these helpful libraries that made our development easy and straight forward.
+At this point we would like to thank all the authors of these helpful libraries who made our development easy and straight forward.

 2.2 Building